mtemple76/Skinalytics/index.md

 **<info@skinalytics.me>**.

-This site is currently under construction, but if you would like to provide comments or would like more information about our products, please contact us at
+This site is currently under construction.
+Please check back with us because we plan to have a live registration page for those interested in joining our sensitivie skin community by the beginning of Q3 of 2017.
+If you would like to provide comments or would like more information about our products, please contact us at

 **<info@skinalytics.me>**.